bluecube/codecad/Readme.rst

 =============================================================
 CodeCad: A programming CAD based on signed distance functions
 =============================================================

+**The project is dead**

+Some good points:

+* The modeling API turned out to be surprisingly comfortable.
+Might be worth reusing in some later project.
+* OpenCL and Python is an awesome combination.

+... and some bad points ..

+* SDF is a neat way to represent geometry, but there are some serious drawbacks

+  * It's hard to make them robust.
+Things like `s.offset(-1).offset(1)` tend to break the invariants create weird glitches.
+This becomes extra visible when using the distance function value for shading, but is hard to avoid even when just working for surface export.
+  * While physical objects are mostly comprised of their insides, the surface is where the interesting things happen and it is a bit wastefull to have to *find* the surface agin for every rendering operation, physics query...

+* Only code for modelling is not good enough.
+While some things are easier than with GUI clickery, most are more difficult and I'm still looking for a way that is bettern than either of these.

+Now you can enjoy the old description:

 Inspired by OpenSCAD and ImplicitCad, implemented in Python using OpenCL for computing power.